 -

-Pediatrics Northwest has a āzero toleranceā policy for disruptive behavior, which includes any behavior that makes it difficult for the care team to provide services.
+MultiCare has a āzero toleranceā policy for disruptive behavior, which includes any behavior that makes it difficult for the care team to provide services.
 Disruptive behavior includes making discriminatory or threatening remarks to the care team or other patients and visitors.
-This policy protects all patients, families, visitors and Pediatrics Northwest employees and providers.
+This policy protects all patients, families, visitors, and employees and providers.
 I agree to report any disruptive behavior to my health care team and I will take all steps that I reasonably can to avoid participating in any disruptive behavior myself, or through any friends or family members.
 Individuals engaged in disruptive behavior may be precluded from calling, visiting or otherwise participating in my care.Ā

 -